NicolasMays/eShop-alerts-as-code/Alert-as-code-Lab.md

         run: terraform init

       - name: Terraform Plan
-        run: terraform plan -var="logAnalyticsResourceGroupName=eShop-Alert-Automation" -var=${{ secrets.VAR_LA_RESOURCE_ID }}
+        run: terraform plan -var="logAnalyticsResourceGroupName=sched_query_alert" -var=${{ secrets.VAR_LA_RESOURCE_ID }}
  ```

-The changes made here are in the `on` block and specifies to run the jobs on a pull request to master.
+The changes made here are in the `on` block and specifies to run the jobs on a `pull request` to main.
 The steps actions only handles an initialize and a plan which will both verify any changes made to the code as well as stage the changes to be applied.